Vogue apologizes for misidentifying Muslim-American journalist Noor Tagouri

 Following Vogue's apology, some social media users called the magazine out for referring to people of color as "nonwhite subjects."
 Others urged the publication to feature Tagouri in a future issue.

-"Noor is not a 'nonwhite subject' she (is) a Muslim woman," one commenter said.
+"Noor is not a 'nonwhite subject' she (is) a Muslim woman," one commentator, Shani Vellve, said.
 "Referring to her as what she is not is weird and it centers whiteness as the standard to which she and other women of color are wrongfully held.
 Stop describing POCs (people of color) as 'non white subjects.'
 It is dehumanizing."

 But Tagouri acknowledged the apology, telling CNN that she has plans to meet with the magazine in New York.